Multi-intention Inverse Q-learning for Interpretable Behavior Representation: Experiments and discussion

-We begin our application of LMV-IQL on the recorded mice behavior by selecting the hyper-parameter $\ell_h$.
-At this step, we only consider single latent state LMV-IQL (equivalent to IQL).
-We compared the LL on training and test sets of multiple IQL fitting with different $\ell_h$ (\cref{fig:l_h_select}).
-The LL on test sets shows a bell-shaped curve as $\ell_h$ increases, indicating an overfit on the training set when $\ell_h > 3$.
-Noting that there is an abnormal drop on training set LL at large $\ell_h$s.
-This can be explained with the insufficient sampling given the fixed set of expert demonstrations, since the size of the state space $\mathcal{S}$ grows exponentially as the history length $\ell_h$ increases.
-The best test LL is achieved at $\ell_h = 3$, which is selected for subsequent steps.
-Next, to determine the number of intentions $K$ under which mice demonstrated the trajectories, we fit multiple LMV-IQL with varying numbers of latent states.
-In this step, we additionally applied a forgetting Q-learning (fQ-learning) model~\citep{beron2022mice}, which has been widely recognized as a prominent forward behavioral model for the reversal-learning task.
-This was done using the same dataset, serving as a baseline for comparative analysis.
-We found that the multiple intention LMV-IQL fitting substantially outperformed the single intention models (\cref{fig:ll_all}).
-Although the BIC w.r.t.\ different $K$ indicates that both $K=2$ and $K=3$ are reasonable values (\cref{fig:bic}), we will focus subsequent analysis on the LMV-IQL with 3 latent states for biological interpretability.
-(More details about LMV-IQL fitting see also \cref{sec:fit_lmviql}.)
+We begin from selecting the hyperparameter $\ell_h$ using single intention HIQL (equivalent to vanilla IQL).
+The dataset for all subsequent analysis consists of $64$ sessions (trajectories) from $9$ different animals and a $5$-fold cross-validation was applied over the trajectories.
+We compared the log-likelihood on training and test sets of multiple IQL fitting with different $\ell_h$ (Figure~\ref{sfig:l_h_select}).
+The log-likelihood on test sets shows a bell-shaped curve as $\ell_h$ increases, indicating an overfit on the training set when $\ell_h > 3$.
+Note that there is an abnormal drop on training set log-likelihood at large $\ell_h$s.
+This can be explained with the insufficient sampling given the fixed set of expert demonstrations, since the size of the state space grows exponentially as the history length $\ell_h$ increases.
+The best test log-likelihood was achieved by $\ell_h = 3$, which was selected for subsequent steps.
+Next, to determine the number of intentions $K$ under which mice demonstrated the trajectories, we fit multiple HIQL with varying number of intentions.
+In this step, we additionally applied a forgetting Q-learning (fQ-learning) model~\citep{beron2022mice}, which has been widely recognized as a prominent forward behavioral model for the reversal-learning task, serving as a baseline for comparative analysis.
+We found that the multiple intention HIQL fitting substantially outperformed the single intention models (Figure~\ref{sfig:ll_all}).
+The BIC w.r.t.\ different $K$ indicates that both $K=2$ and $K=3$ are reasonable values (Figure~\ref{sfig:bic}).
+Taking biological interpretability into account, we selected $K = 3$ for the following discussion.
+We list additional details about the above procedure of fitting HIQL to this mice reversal-learning dataset in Appendix~\ref{sec:fit_hiql}.

-The inferred mice policies from LMV-IQL define how the subjects make decisions under three intentions (\cref{fig:pi_baseline}).
-One of these policies, operating within latent state 1, displays a strong inclination toward adopting a `win-stay' and `lose-switch' strategy, which is the optimal policy in this deterministic reward bandit task.
-On the other hand, within latent state 2, the policy, referred to as the `Win-stay' policy, exhibits a preference for exploitation when the previous trial was successful.